-No. EAC Condition Implementation Status Compliance Status 2020 Description guidelines and other best management practices that will be followed; EAC 74 Clear documentation of compliance and effectiveness monitoring to be undertaken; Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 74 Description of reporting requirements; and Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 74 • Process for revising and updating the Plan.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 74 Clear documentation of compliance and effectiveness monitoring to be undertaken; Planning Future Requirement BC Hydro acknowledges and understands this condition.
+EAC 74 Description of reporting requirements; and Planning Future Requirement BC Hydro acknowledges and understands this condition.
+EAC 74 · Process for revising and updating the Plan.
+Planning Future Requirement BC Hydro acknowledges and understands this condition.
 EAC 74 The EAC Holder must provide this draft OEMP, including all plans, to regulatory agencies, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Aboriginal Groups for review a minimum of 90 days prior to the commencement of operations.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Planning Future Requirement BC Hydro acknowledges and understands this condition.
 EAC 74 The EAC Holder must file the final OEMP, with regulatory agencies, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Aboriginal Groups a minimum of 30 days prior to the commencement of operations.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Planning Future Requirement BC Hydro acknowledges and understands this condition.
 EAC 74 The EAC Holder must develop, implement and adhere to the final OEMP, and any amendments, to the satisfaction of EAO.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 75 The EAC Holder must provide its on-site project employees, contractors and sub- contractors, prior to those employees, contractors and sub-contractors starting work, with briefings on and copies of Schedule B (Table of Conditions) of the EAC and all Environmental and Safety Management Plans identified in Schedule B Ongoing In Compliance Prior to the start of field activities, Field Crew Supervisors, QEPs and Environmental Monitors attend an environmental overview and training workshop, where they review EAC and all Environmental and Safety Management Plans identified in Schedule B that are relevant to works.
+Planning Future Requirement BC Hydro acknowledges and understands this condition.
+EAC 75 The EAC Holder must provide its on-site project employees, contractors and subcontractors, prior to those employees, contractors and sub-contractors starting work, with briefings on and copies of Schedule B (Table of Conditions) of the EAC and all Environmental and Safety Management Plans identified in Schedule B that are relevant to their works.
+Ongoing In Compliance Prior to the start of field activities, Field Crew Supervisors, QEPs and Environmental Monitors attend an environmental overview and training workshop, where they review EAC and all Environmental and Safety Management Plans identified in Schedule B that are relevant to works.
+DAM SAFETY